 Artists’ Pavilion Venice Biennale 2017

-The Artists’ Pavilion is a project by Artquest that provides an awarded artist with a platform to realise new work at the Venice Biennale 2017.
+The Artists’ Pavilion was a project by Artquest that provided an awarded artist with a platform to realise new work at the Venice Biennale 2017.

 Exhibition: 10th – 13th May

 Venue: The Artists’ Pavilion, Salizada Seriman, Cannaregio 4871 30121 Venezia – Italy

 The Artists Pavilion showed the newly commissioned work, ‘Speak Robert’ by Italian-born London based artist Laura Malacart.
 Speak Robert developed a lecture/discussion led by the question ‘What do Victorian botanist Robert Fortune and film star Matt Damon have in common?’.
 The lecture was articulated via objects, props and sculptures, each of which operated as a prompt to a cyclical narrative from the perspective of history and global trade.

 Malacart’s collaborative and interdisciplinary work is concerned with language and the politics of the voice.
 Her practice engages with a range of media, including participatory performance, writing and video.
 These strategies explore contemporary issues concerning identities in a globalised post-colonial world.
 They conceive the speaking and listening subject, their positioning and idiom, crucial to define a historical and ideological perspective or its absence.

 The 2017 Artists’ pavilion was curated by Camilla Palestra and is accompanied by a programme of talks and events addressing issues of cultural identity within a global economy, dislocation and language.